nodejs/abi-stable-node/napi_memory_management.md

                                            napi_value* result);
 ```

-## References to objects with a lifespan longer than that of native method
+## References to objects with a lifespan longer than that of the native method

 In some cases an addon will need to be able to create and reference objects
 with a lifespan longer than that of a single native method invocation.
 For